Flag of Ulster: 20th century

 In the 20th century, during the partition of Ireland, the flag of Ulster was used as the basis for creating the Ulster Banner to be used as the flag of Northern Ireland.
 The background was changed to white with the shield behind the hand being replaced to a six pointed star to symbolise the six counties of Ulster that made up Northern Ireland with a crown on top to symbolise loyalty to the United Kingdom.
 This Ulster Banner is sometimes known as the "6 counties flag", whereas the provincial flag of Ulster is occasionally referred to as the "9 counties flag".
 The Ulster Banner is also referred to as the flag of Ulster.
 In 2018, it was revealed following a Freedom of Information request that Police Scotland listed that flying the flag of Ulster provocatively in Scotland could be considered an offence under the Criminal Justice and Licensing (Scotland) Act 2010 punishable by up to 5 years imprisonment.

 Sports use

 The flag of Ulster is used in sports.
 In rugby union, the Ireland national rugby union team which represents both Northern Ireland and the Republic of Ireland fly the flag of Ulster alongside the Irish tricolour at their home matches.
 However officially, the Irish Rugby Football Union use their own neutral flag which contains symbols of the four provinces of Ireland including Ulster.
 During the Rugby World Cup, both flags lead the team out.
 Ulster Rugby which represents the province, use the flag of Ulster, as do some fans, whilst some use the Ulster Banner.

-In association football, fans of Belfast-based Cliftonville use the flag of Ulster during their matches.
+In association football, fans of Cliftonville and Celtic can be seen with the flag of Ulster during their matches.
 The Ulster GAA also use the flag during provincial Gaelic games matches.
 It also features in the Four Provinces Flag used by a number of other sporting organisations that operate on an all-Ireland basis.